adi230306/adi230306-langsmith-MAT496/README.md

 - (What I implemented) The examples demonstrate how to progressively instrument Python functions with LangSmith's @traceable decorator, starting from basic function tracing and advancing to adding static metadata, runtime metadata, and finally chaining multiple traced functions to monitor complete workflows for comprehensive observability

 ---
+## Learnings from Module 1 (Lec 2)
+- This notebook demonstrates how to use LangSmith's specialized run types (LLM, Retriever, Tool, Chain) with proper formatting for optimal tracing and visualization.
+It covers LLM run requirements for chat models, streaming responses with reduce functions, document retrieval formatting, and tool calling workflows.
+Each section shows how to configure different run types with appropriate metadata and output structures for LangSmith's enhanced trace rendering
+- These examples demonstrate specialized run types - the first creates an LLM run with a comedian personality that generates political humor, while the second implements a retriever run that fetches Trump jokes from a simulated database, both properly formatted for LangSmith's specialized tracing and visualization features